Here (Alessia Cara song): Background and composition

 While working on her debut album in 2014, Cara attended a house party.
 She told NME, "Everyone seemed to know each other, but not me.
 It was sweaty, there was a guy and girl passed out with vomit all over her, people were just stepping over them."
 The party caused her so much discomfort that she called her mother asking to take her home.
 Cara discussed the party with co-writer Sebastian Kole who then came up with the first line of the song.
 Her record label, Def Jam, initially persuaded her to release another song that was more friendly for radio, but Cara pushed for the release of "Here" as she felt the other song would not have made her stand out from other singers.

-"Here" is a pop and R&B song.
-It samples "Ike's Rap II" by Isaac Hayes from the album Black Moses, which had also been sampled in Portishead's "Glory Box" and Tricky's "Hell Is Round the Corner".
-Oak Felder and Pop Wansel argued about wanting a Portishead or Hayes sample for the song, both unaware it was the same one.
+"Here" is a pop, R&B, and soul song.
+It revolves around a sample of "Ike's Rap II" by Isaac Hayes from his fifth studio album Black Moses (1971), which had previously been sampled in Portishead's "Glory Box" and Massive Attack member Tricky's "Hell Is Round the Corner".
+Producers Oak Felder and Pop Wansel argued about wanting a Portishead or Hayes sample for the song, both unaware it was the same one.
+Due to the sample's inclusion, Hayes is credited as a writer.
+Cara wrote the song herself, alongside Pop & Oak, Sebastian Kole, Kuya Productions, and Terence Lam.
+Pop & Oak, Kole, and RP would produce the track.

 Critical reception

 "Here" was met with critical acclaim by music critics, who praised the song's concept and lyrics.
 Rolling Stone ranked "Here" at number 21 on its year-end list of the 50 best songs of 2015.
-Billboard ranked "Here" at number six on its year-end list: "If Lorde's 'Royals' was a rallying cry for those who felt isolated by the rampart materialism in pop culture, then Alessia Cara's 'Here' is the anthem for those fed up with the glut of pop songs about partying and drinking.
+Billboard ranked "Here" at number six on its year-end list: "If Lorde's 'Royals' was a rallying cry for those who felt isolated by the rampant materialism in pop culture, then Alessia Cara's 'Here' is the anthem for those fed up with the glut of pop songs about partying and drinking.
 Thanks to the teenage R&B singer, being an introvert is finally cool again."
 The prestigious Village Voice voted "Here" the 18th-best single released in 2015 on their annual year-end critics' poll, Pazz & Jop; the song is tied with Courtney Barnett's "Depreston".